 Tip 1: Know your weapon and play around it

 There had been plenty of talk around increasing the weapon pool players can draw from in the Gulag, with some even suggesting custom loadouts should be enabled.
-However, following the latest Warzone update, there are now new weapons that you can be equipped with.
-These include a number of fully-automatic SMGs and Assault rifles.
-Learn the properties of each weapon, and play around it.
+However, following the latest Warzone update, there is now a rotating pool of weapons to get used to.
+Each week the available guns will be cycled out and there are four unique sets in total.
+One week could feature SMGs while another limits you to pistols.
+You'll need to be well rounded to stay on top of the weekly rotation.

 If you’ve got an Assault Rifle like the M4A1, Kilo 141, or M13, you will be able to make short work of your opponents should you get the first few bullets in.
 The key with accurate Assault Rifles such as these is to take advantage of the Gulag’s lines-of-sight and to pre-aim corners where your opponent is likely to appear.